 My research focuses on using brain and behavioral responses to better understand how we perceive and engage with music, sound, and images.
 Other research interests include music information retrieval and interactions with music services; development and application of novel EEG analysis techniques; and promotion of reproducible and cross-disciplinary research through open-source software and datasets.

-I am presently affiliated with the Music Engagement Research Initiative (MERI) at Stanford's Center for Computer Research in Music and Acoustics (CCRMA) and collaborate with the Stanford Vision and Neuro-Development Lab, the Stanford Translational Auditory Research Lab, and the Dmochowski Lab at City College of New York.
+I am currently a Research and Development Associate with the Educational Neuroscience Initiative in the Graduate School of Education at Stanford University.
+I am also an Adjunct Professor at Stanford's Center for Computer Research in Music and Acoustics (CCRMA), where I conduct research as part of the Music Engagement Research Initiative (MERI).
+I collaborate with the Stanford Vision and Neuro-Development Lab, the Stanford Translational Auditory Research Lab, and the Dmochowski Lab at City College of New York.
 I was previously a Research Scientist in the Department of Otolaryngology Head & Neck Surgery at the Stanford School of Medicine, and before that a Postdoctoral Scholar at Stanford's Center for the Study of Language and Information (CSLI) and CCRMA.
 I completed the PhD at CCRMA in 2016.
 I was affiliated with the Suppes Brain Lab at CSLI from 2007–2017.
 I worked at Shazam from 2012–2016 and at Smule in 2018.

 As a first-gen college student, woman in STEM, and Native Hawaiian, I have experienced both the challenges of feeling underrepresented in my environments and the benefits of mentorship and positive role models.
 I make an effort to help others through direct mentorship and community initiatives.
 I am actively involved with Women in Music Information Retrieval (WiMIR), where I am a founding co-organizer of both the WiMIR Mentoring Program (now in its fourth year) and WiMIR Workshop (now in its second year), and serve on the board of the International Society for Music Information Retrieval (ISMIR).
 I am also active with the First-Gen/Low-Income program at Stanford University, where as a graduate student and postdoc I helped organize their mentoring program for two years.